-As well as collecting new data, the project will bring together and analyze existing data from collaborators and citizen scientists.
-The project is currently focusing on three distinct research approaches:
+Data collection and integration: as well as collecting new data, the project brings together and analyzes existing data from collaborators and citizen scientists.
+The project is currently focusing on three data-driven approaches:

 - Analysis of seal behaviour and distribution in relation to killer whale presence

 - Passive acoustic monitoring (PAM) near coastal haulout sites

 Approach 3 aims to monitor the acoustic environment and predator-prey sound production in key areas where interactions are expected to occur.
 This will be achieved by using data from existing acoustic recorders, and deploying new hydrophones that can be left to record in a station for a couple of months at a time.
 Killer whales in Shetland have been recorded to produce pulsed calls, echolocation clicks and whistles, but they may be more quiet when hunting for seals.
 Harbour seal males produce breeding calls to attract mates, which may also attract killer whales.